Electrostatic Meters Information

 Electrostatic meters measure voltage, field, and charge without transferring the static charge to the instrument.
 They eliminate the need to modify parameters due to changing loads.
 Electrostatic meters can determine if a static charge is present, measure the amount of static (if any), and indicate the polarity of the charge.
 Because electrostatic discharge (ESD) can damage sensitive electronics, electrostatic meters are often used to monitor the presence of electrostatic charge in environments where static electricity can damage these components or hinder certain processes.
 They are used in the production of sensitive electronic components for computers and medical devices, and can be used in laboratory or research settings to monitor the potential buildup of static electricity.

 Many electrostatic meters carry marks and/or conform to standards and certifications.
-CE Marking indicates that a product complies with the essential requirements of relevant European Union (EU) directives that uphold national standards for health, safety, and environmental protection.
-Products that bear a CSA Mark have been tested by the Canadian Standards Association (CSA) and meet applicable standards for safety and/or performance.
-These standards are written and administered by organizations such as the American National Standards Institute (ANSI) and Underwriters Laboratories (UL), a non-profit organization that tests components, systems, and materials according to its published standards for safety.
-In the United States, electrostatic meters that receive UL approval bear a UL Mark.
+CE marking indicates that a product complies with the essential requirements of relevant European Union (EU) directives that uphold national standards for health, safety, and environmental protection.
+Products that bear a CSA mark have been tested by the Canadian Standards Association (CSA) and meet applicable standards for safety and/or performance.
+These standards are written and administered by organizations such as the American National Standards Institute (ANSI) and Underwriters Laboratories (UL), a non-profit organization that tests components, systems, and materials according to published standards for safety.
+In the United States, electrostatic meters that receive UL approval bear a UL mark.